India (Herodotus)

 In ancient Greek geography the basin of the Indus River was on the extreme eastern fringe of the known world.
 The term "India" (Indikē in Greek) was used by Herodotus and later Greek writers in three different senses: the Achaemenid Persian province Hindush which was at the lower Indus basin (Sindh), the entire Indus land, which contained two other Persian provinces—Thatagush and Gandāra, and the whole of Indian subcontinent.
 The ethnic term "Indians" (Indoi) was most often used for Indians in the modern sense, represented by physical appearance and cultural markers such as wearing cotton, driving chariots and carrying iron-tipped arrows.

 Etymology

-The Indus River was called Sindhu in Sanskrit, and the country at the lower Indus basin, modern Sindh, was also called Sindhu.
+The Indus River was called Sindhu in Sanskrit, and the country at the lower Indus basin, modern Sindh, Pakistan was also called Sindhu.
 The Persian Achaemenid emperor, Darius the Great, having conquered this country of Sindhu around 513 BC, called it by the Persian equivalent Hinduš (Hindush).
 The Proto-Iranian sound change *s > h occurred between 850–600 BCE, according to Asko Parpola.

 The Ionian dialects of the Greek language dropped the leading aspirate and made the word Indos, which was used for the Indus River as well as the people of Hindush or the people of the Indus Valley in general (Indos in singular, and Indoi in plural).
 The land (either Hindush or the Indus Valley) was called India or Indike.
 These terms appear to have been settled before the time of Herodotus, through the writings of Scylax of Caryanda and Hecataeus of Miletus.